crabisoft/git-pulse/README.md

 `pickup_time` (opened → first review), `review_time` (first review → merged)
 and `deploy_time` (merged → the deployment that carried it).

+**Not every platform has a review object.** Where one does not, the first comment left by somebody other than the author stands in for it, system notes excluded — a label change is the platform talking, not a reviewer.
+It is an approximation and the metric help says so, but the alternative was two segments permanently empty, which reads as "instant" rather than "not measurable here".
+It costs one call per merged request, the same as the platforms that do expose reviews.

 That last one needs a **pull request tied to a deployment**, which no connector gives directly: they expose a deployment's ref, never the commits it contains.
 The correlation is therefore by repository and time — the earliest *successful*